-As you need to use less than you normal paste wax, it will last longer than you think.
+As you need to use less than you normal finishing waxes, it will last longer than you think.
 It is best used within 12 months of purchase to ensure the best results possible.
 My own tins are perfectly good 18 months after opening.
 To keep the product in tip-top condition for as long as possible, remember to firmly replace the lid when you’re done.

 It’s flaky when I apply it.

 Yes, that’s fine.
 There is a very large proportion of wax in the mixture and some does come off the paper towel when you apply it.
 It’s not a problem if you apply it in light coats, as recommended.

 Is Hampshire Sheen Food and Toy Safe?